jclock98/BDT-project/README.md

 The report is on the file **BDT_Report.pdf**

-# IMPLEMENTATION
+# IMPLEMENTATION - Execution of the pipeline
-The code written to build this data architecture is accessible on a GitHub repository.
-It is composed of a set of scripts that must be executed in separated shells, in this order:
+To run the pipeline, there is a set of scripts that must be executed in separated shells, in this order:

 1) The simulators (*simulator_activity.py*, *simulator_facilities.py*), respectively used to simulate the intensity of physical activity and the accesses to the gyms